microsoft/online-experimentation-metric-collections/README.md

 ## Getting Started
 To generate metrics with online experimentation, you must enable the feature in your Azure App Configuration resource.
 See [Get Started: Run Online Experimentations (Preview) in App Configuration](https://aka.ms/exp/public/TODO) for full setup instructions.

-Each metric set has its own prerequisites; refer to the corresponding README under each directory for details.
+Each metric collection has its own prerequisites; refer to the corresponding README under each directory for details.

 You can also onboard through code using Bicep and a GitHub Action.
 Refer to the sample application [`OpenAI Chat App`](https://github.com/Azure-Samples/openai-chat-app-eval-ab) for a contextualized example of how telemetry, metrics, and summary rules fit into an application.